zhang-mickey/Skating-recognition-ML4QS/README.md

 assumes a complete table is made for state action pairs.
 In case of a continuous state space the number of states is infinite, and hence Q-learning is no longer feasible

 #### eligibility traces资格迹
+can be used to put credit on states and actions that have been seen more often in the past.
+Using these concepts, the estimated values of state-actions pairs are updated more rigorously when these are seen more often in the past

 ### U-tree to handle a continuous state space